s-brez/trading-server/README.md

 # trading-server
 A multi-asset, multi-strategy, event-driven trading platform for running many strategies at many venues simultaneously with portfolio-based risk management and capital allocation.
-Allows backtesting across all desired instruments and venues and strategies under a single parameterised portfolio.
+Allows backtesting across all desired instruments, venues and strategies under a single parameterised portfolio.

 ## Installation